strugglingchristian/strugglingchristian/index.md

   </p>

   <p align="justify">
   My initial reaction upon reading Miller’s 1st proof is one of bewilderment.
-How does one even think that by <strong><em></em>multiplying 7 by 360 to get 2520 and then turn it to years</em></strong> to get the date of the return of the Lord?.
+How does one even think that by <strong><em>multiplying 7 by 360 to get 2520 and then turn it to years</em></strong> to get the date of the return of the Lord?.
   </p>

   <p align="justify">